View of reed beds surrounding a lake overlooking open countryside.

 Explore the Route

-Further along, pass the harbours of Blakeney and Morston, where seal trips and seabirds define the pace.
-Through Cley-next-the-Sea, Sheringham, and Cromer, the trail shifts to low cliffs and sandy stretches, offering long sea views and links to quiet, coastal towns.
+Further east, the harbours of Blakeney and Morston offer seal trips and slow-paced charm.
+Through Cley-next-the-Sea, Sheringham, and Cromer, the scenery shifts to low cliffs and sandy bays, with long views and lively coastal towns.

-The final miles curve past Mundesley, Sea Palling, and the wide, open beaches near Winterton-on-Sea, ending at Hopton, where the trail meets the Suffolk border.
+The final miles pass Mundesley, Sea Palling, and the wild beaches near Winterton-on-Sea, before finishing at Hopton, where the trail meets the Suffolk border.

 Stay and Explore

-Off the path, visit Titchwell Marsh or Cley Marshes for wildlife walks, take a boat to Blakeney Point, or explore estates like Holkham Hall and Felbrigg.
-There’s history in the harbours, life in the wetlands, and rhythm in the tides.
+Off the trail, you can explore Titchwell Marsh or Cley Marshes for birdwatching, take a boat to Blakeney Point, or visit historic estates like Holkham Hall and Felbrigg.

 Frequently Asked Questions